 My favourite pastime is to cook and bake in my kitchen with a glass of red wine on the counter and sweet jazz playing in the background.
-I’m also an adrenaline junkie and have rock climbed, rappelled, bungee jumped, parasailed, flown in an acrobatic airplane upside down, and parachuted solo from 3,000 feet.
+I’m also an adrenaline junkie and have rock climbed, rappelled, bungee jumped, parasailed, flown in an acrobatic airplane upside down, rode on the back of a motorbike across Quebec, and parachuted solo from 3,000 feet.
 But I still don’t know how to ride a bicycle.
 Yet.

 The greatest love of my life is reading.
 Books are what gave me an escape, a door to wonder and possibilities during the darkest moments of my childhood.
-I now pledge to read 40 – 50 books a year, every year.
+I now pledge to read at least 40 books a year, every year.